osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 The content section determines what goes into the image from other sources such as packages, package groups, or containers.
 Content is defined at the root of the blueprint.

+Note that content can also be adjusted by other customizations.
+For example, a selected OpenSCAP profile might remove packages even when explicitly selected to be installed under the content section.

 ### Packages 🔵&nbsp;🟤 {#packages}

 The `packages` and `modules` lists contain objects with a `name` and optional `version` attribute.